Do you trade with your friends or become friends with your trading partners? A case study in the G1 cryptocurrency: Overview of certification and transaction streams

+Note that, thanks to this specific wallet, we can easily identify the miners of $\tilde{G}1$ as the outgoing neighbors of \textit{Remuniter} in $\mathcal{T}_{AM}$ (i.e. all members who received money from \textit{Remuniter}).
+At the time we downloaded the blockchain, there was $158$ miners among the identified members of the system.

-Figure \ref{fig:homophily} displays correlations between node degrees in $ G \left( \mathcal{C} \right) $ and $ G \left( \mathcal{T}_{MM} \right) $.
+Figure \ref{fig:homophily} shows the correlations between the nodes' degrees in $ G \left( \mathcal{C} \right) $ and $ G \left( \mathcal{T}_{MM} \right) $.
+First, note that there is no node with an in-degree smaller than $5$ in $ G \left( \mathcal{C} \right) $ because of the minimum number of certifications required to become a member.
 The top right subplot shows that members tend to give more certifications than they tend to initiate transactions, especially for high degree values.
 The bottom left subplot shows that nodes in-degree and out-degree values in $ G \left( \mathcal{C} \right) $ are strongly correlated, meaning that people who receives a lot of certifications tend to also give a lot of them, and tend to actually give more certifications than they received.

-\begin{observation} In-coming and out-going activities are strongly correlated both from certification and transaction points of views. \end{observation}
+\begin{observation} Members tend to give more certifications than they initiate new transactions.
+In addition, there is a strong correlation in the number of certifications given and received per member. \end{observation}